top of page

 Magic, essentially, could be a great source of horror if applied in certain ways, like pyromancy, or fire magic, or cyromancy, -- ice magic, all within one's hands without necessarily needing any tools beyond knowledge of the fictitious arcane.

 Out of all the darker philosophical concepts I have written about, the Dimensional Merge's influence on the universe is a great understatement, if it ever had any likelihood whatsoever.
-Fiction is a label that, in a way, says to us: "You are safe, for you are in reality, and the things and beings in fiction can't actually hurt you".
+Fiction is a label that, in a way, says to us: "You are safe, for you are in reality, and the things and beings in fiction can't physically hurt you".

 This is why horror as a genre isn't as scary to certain people as it is to others; whatever source of horror is out there, on the screen, in a book, and so on, it can't hurt you physically, just like people on the internet who can't come to you physically and do so themselves.